How to use a course video gallery

 - To view Media in the Course Video Gallery, navigate to the course.

-- In the Course menu sidebar click on Kaltura Media Gallery.
+- In the Course menu sidebar click on Course Media Gallery.

 - If any media has already been added, you will be able to view this.
 To preview or open any Media click on the media thumbnail.